timescale/promscale/docs/multi_tenancy.md

 either custom headers or external labels.

-When executing PromQL queries, a Promscale server can be configured to either return data for all tenants or to restrict its answers to a particular tenant or set or tenants.
+When executing PromQL queries, a Promscale server can be configured to either return data for all tenants or to restrict its answers to a particular tenant or set of tenants.
 In this way, a tenant can be given access to a particular Promscale PromQL endpoint for querying its own data while being sure that it could not access other tenant's data.